Graded strength of comparative illusions is explained by Bayesian inference: Statistical Modeling

 Starting with the results generated by GPT-2 Small, we first descriptively explored the correlations between the variables in our regression model.
 Figure \ref{fig:corr-measures-gpt2-hack-new-data} shows that the CI acceptability significantly correlated with all explanatory variables positively, except for a significant negative correlation with the trial order.
 Multicollinearity existed between SLOR, the acceptability of the baseline control sentence, the \textsc{max} and \textsc{mean} posterior variables.
 We thus relied on statistical modeling to tease apart their contributions to CI acceptability.

 Four mixed-effects Bayesian multilevel cumulative ordinal regression models were initiated to differentiate the effects of the \textsc{mean} and \textsc{max} posterior models by allowing neither, one, or both into the statistical models.
 We used the \texttt{loo} package \parencite{loo} in R to conduct Bayesian leave-one-out-cross-validation \parencite[LOO-CV][]{vehtari2017practical} to evaluate model performance, as shown in Table \ref{tab:looic_gpt2_hack_new_data}.
-LOOIC is $-2$ times the expected log pointwise predictive density of the dataset under the regression model, and thus a lower LOOIC indicates better fit.
+A lower LOOIC indicates better fit.
 The best-fitting model was \textsc{max}, \textsc{mean}, followed by \textsc{mean}, followed by \textsc{max}, followed by \textsc{base}.

 Table \ref{tab:coefficients_gpt2_hack_new_data} represents the estimated coefficients from all four statistical models.
-The three control variables show consistent effects: the \textit{SLOR} effect shows that the more probable a language model deems an anomalous sentence, the more acceptable the sentence is; the \textit{Trial order} effect shows that increased exposure to anomalous sentences decreases their acceptability (plausibly by increasing the likelihood of detecting the anomaly); the \textit{Baseline} effect shows that CI sentences with more acceptable non-anomalous controls are rated more acceptable themselves.
+The three control variables show consistent effects: the \textit{SLOR} effect shows that the more probable a language model deems an anomalous sentence, the more acceptable the sentence is; the \textit{Trial order} effect shows that increased exposure to anomalous sentences decreases their acceptability; the \textit{Baseline} effect shows that CI sentences with more acceptable non-anomalous controls are rated more acceptable themselves.
 The \textsc{mean} posterior model positively predicts CI acceptability, consistent with the findings from the exploration phase and the predictions of the noisy-channel account of CI illusion effects.
 The \textsc{max} model was not strongly predictive in the exploration phase but shows a positive correlation with CI acceptability in the generalization phase.
 Still, \textsc{mean} numerically outperformed \textsc{max}, and when \textsc{mean} is present in the model, the coefficient for \textsc{max} becomes negative, suggesting that noisy-channel effects are best captured by the linking function ($f_{\text{mean}}$) that aggregates over multiple alternatives.

 Results based on OPT converged with what is reported here and support the superiority of the linking function $f_{\text{mean}}$ over $f_{\text{max}}$ in predicting the variance in CI illusion strength.
 Details can be found in Appendix ~\ref{sec:appendix_opt_generalization}.